cambialens/lens-api-doc/request.md

 -->

 ### Request Structure
+The request fields are used in queries and sort operations.
 The request payload should comply with following `json` schema.

 Fields | Description |  Required
 ------- | ------| -------